They would all suffer the same fate under Australia's interpretation of who is a 'people smuggler'.

-The outcome of the case was not good.
-The last three articles here report on the final decision by Chris Evans, the recently appointed Immigration Minister under the new Rudd government.
-It's "back to the days of the Ruddock Rhetoric, according to Kerry Murphy in Eureka Street.
+The outcome of the court case was fine, but then came the decision by Kevin Rudd's Immigration Minister - and it was disgusting.
+The last three articles on this page report on the protection visa decision by Senator Chris Evans, the recently appointed Immigration Minister in the new Rudd government.
+It's "back to the days of the Ruddock Rhetoric", according to Kerry Murphy in Eureka Street.

 Sydney Morning Herald

 September 27, 2007